akaszynski/keepa/docs/source/product_query.rst

 .. code:: python

     asins = ['0022841350', '0022841369', '0022841369', '0022841369']

+    import numpy as np
     asins = np.asarray(['0022841350', '0022841369', '0022841369', '0022841369'])
     products = api.query(asins)
     product = products[0]

-The ``products`` variable is a list of product data with one entry per successful result from the Keepa server.
-Each entry is a dictionary containing the same product data available from `Amazon <http://www.amazon.com>`_:
+The ``products`` variable contains one entry per successful result from the Keepa server.
+By default, each entry is a dictionary containing the available Amazon product data:

 .. code:: python